josephmjoy/robotics/python_robotutils/NOTES.md

 So we're stuck waiting for the server to close, after having sent and received all messages.
 Need to investigate.
 But great that several comm-related tests pass!

+Doesn't help to call socket.shutdown or to set the timeout to 0 or a small value before close.
+Setting up the socket with a timeout of, say, 1 second, gets the basic UDP test to work.
+However the echo tests hang - again waiting for the listening thread to exit, but the thread is waiting on `recvfrom`.

+TODO :
+1. Figure out how to properly the message rate for the stress tests in `TestRobotComm`.
+A value of 5K works on the Elitebook.
+A value of 1K works on the Pi.
+2. Need to take a step back and come up with a datagram listening scheme that works on both Windows and the Pi.
+Investigate asynchronous I/O

 ## February 14, 2018A JMJ: Attempting to get unit tests to run on the Pi
 Testing is on `babybot-pi`, the Raspberry Pi B+ on the Baby Bot.
 It is running Raspbian stretch lite, version 2018-11-13.
 For 'deployment' I've installed git on the pi (email: